nicholasferguson/Portable_SIMD/Readme.md

 	+ Built all code under Windows 10, with Visual Studio 2015, x64

 	+ This project is to test a SIMD type API, based on VecCore/VecGeom, that could allow switching SIMD wrappers, such as UMESIMD or VC.
 In this test, I reorganized code.
+	+ VecGeom developed VecCore as an SIMD type API to be able to switch an app from using UMESIMD to using VC.

 	Questions to answer
-	+ With metaprogramming, can an application switch to a particular SIMD backend, without any recoding,
+	+ With metaprogramming, can an application switch to a particular SIMD wrapper, with minimal re-coding,
-	+ Can only one backend + SIMD selection can be configured at compile time:  Example UMSIMD + AVX2  or VC + AVX2

 	Issues
-	+ backend.cc from VecCore is broken in its metaprogrammnig.
-It resorts to copying into simd containers, using pointers. ( And though it works with VC, it is broken with UMESIMD)
+	+ VecCore's test code in backend.cc  is broken in its metaprogrammnig.
+It resorts to copying into simd containers, using pointers. ( And though it works with VC, it is broken with UMESIMD).

-	+ quadratic.cc is a better test.
+	+ VecCore's test code in quadratic.cc is a better test.
 But some _aligned_free of containers generate errors.
 Need to review why.
 	+ statistics from quadratic.cc are off... in order to compute a mean and sigma, too many time intervals are measured.
-This impacts performance.
+This impacts reported performance.

 	+ To run test with VC
 	+ 	build backend_t with Preprocessor Macro: VECCORE_ENABLE_VC
 	+ 	All tests were OK.